 The album fires up with the Hawaian strains of “Hot Summer Party” and the Van Hagar-like rocker welcomes to one crazy mix.
 It seems like this album should have been released for July/August and it is hard to reconcile that with its December release.
 This tune is a belter with Michel excelling at his meshing of Bon Scott and Sammy Hagar…Best played LOUD!

-“Dirty Mind” veers toward Accept with its catchy chunky riffing.
+Following on, “Dirty Mind” veers toward Accept with its catchy chunky riffing.
 “Where Do I Belong” again adds some Hawaian punch.

 “You Bother” sounds a bit like Poison with a nifty “woahwoah” chant.
 The party then seems to be over with the terrible “Only Love Can Heal The World“….uhhhg